Graygzou/graygzou.github.io/jekyll/_includes/projects-content/raven-content.markdown

 #### Fuzzy Logic
 Fuzzy logic were also introduced to make bots choose their weapons based on the game context.
-Fuzzy logic is initially used to put values on vague linguistic terms like "small amount", "slightly", etc.
+Fuzzy logic is initially used to put values on vague linguistic terms like `small amount`, `slightly`, etc.

 Thanks to Bayesian statistics and probabilities, we can defined a fuzzy set that describe the desirability of a weapon based on a specific parameter.
 By adding fuzzy rules to it, we will be able to compute the final value which will tell the bot, based on a final fuzzy set, which weapon is the best right now.